aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

 illegible to me as a new user, so I wrote this guide to save you the pain which I went through.

+Once you are familiar with the miros-rabbitmq library, you can reference this full :ref:`deployment procedure <deployment-deployment>` for setting up your distributed system.

+For now, in this section, we will describe procedures for setting up RabbitMQ so that our miros-rabbitmq derived programs can talk to each other through it.

 .. _installing_infrastructure-installing-on-windows:

 RabbitMQ On Windows and the WLS